-According to Forbes, Steve Jobs’ net worth at the time of his death in 2011 was $7 billion.
-Tim Cook’s current net worth is $1.4 billion, according to The Real-Time Billionaires List by Forbes.
+According to Forbes, Jobs’ net worth at the time of his death in 2011 was $7 billion.
+Cook’s net worth is $1.8 billion as of Nov.
+3, according to the Real-Time Billionaires List by Forbes.

 Key Product Lines Contributing to Revenue

 Apple is a consumer products juggernaut.
-It makes a wide variety of communications devices, personal computers, digital music players and other technological gadgets.
+It makes a wide variety of communications devices, personal computers and other technological gadgets.
 Some of its most well-known products are household names, including the following:

 - Apple Watch